 Can You Wear Your Butt Plug While Pregnant?

-Another common concern about when you can where butt plugs is whether or not you can use them while pregnant.
+Another common concern about when you can wear butt plugs is whether or not you can use them while pregnant.
 Traditional sex itself can be quite uncomfortable, so some women turn to anal instead to satisfy their sexual cravings.

 So can you use butt plugs while pregnant?